h0mbre/CTP-OSCE/TinyRev/README.md

 This is just a wrapper on absolomb's reverse shell they describe [on their blog](https://www.absolomb.com/2018-07-24-VulnServer-GTER/).
 This will literally just create the shellcode based on configurable syscall addresses, LHOST, and LPORT arguments, you still have to make sure your stack-alignment is correct.
 The shellcode should be 120 bytes long.

-**Warning**, this wrapper is very hacky and probably not very useful lol.
-I'm pretty sure ASLR kills this approach, but I was very bored today.
+**Warning**, this wrapper is very hacky and probably not very useful lol but I was very bored today.
+I'm pretty sure ASLR kills this approach.

 ## Usage